podefr/sysinfo/README.md

 Displays general information about the monitored system such as when the system started, the free and total memory and OS and CPU information.

+#### Notifications

+Displays notifications from other modules via the framework's inter-application communication protocol.

 ## Tech stack

 The application is running on `node.js` and `ES6` is used where possible.